Common Eye Infections In Pregnancy: Symptoms, Treatment & Care

 Image: IStock

 1. Keep your eyes clean: Splash cold water in your eyes to remove any foreign particles.
 This might also soothe the blood vessels.
-Do not over rub your eyes.
+Do not over-rub your eyes.

 1. Protect your eyes: UV rays from the sun are harmful and could damage the lens and retina of the eye.
 Wearing a pair of good sunglasses might help.
 They protect your eyes from both dust and UV radiation (12).

 1. Be cautious with makeup: Makeup might aggravate bacteria and make the infections worse.
-Do not share cosmetics, such as lipsticks and makeup sponges or brushes, as you could get infection from someone else.
+Do not share cosmetics, such as lipsticks and makeup sponges or brushes, as you could get an infection from someone else.
 Remove makeup before going to bed.
 Check for the expiry dates and seals.
 Do not use makeup if you are prone to eye allergies and infections (13).

 protip_icon Quick tip